Summer Programs for Children and Young Adults

 A series of week-long learning adventures, Summer Science School at Waquoit Bay National Estuarine Research Reserve introduces kids and teens to coastal ecology while having fun and fostering new friendships.

 Estuary Adventures – Full day sessions.
-Students entering grades 4-6 will conduct hands-on investigations based on research projects at the Reserve from water quality of the bay to wildlife observations.
+Young scientists will conduct hands-on investigations based on research projects at the Reserve from water quality of the bay to wildlife observations.
 They will learn to use a variety of instruments to help with their discoveries and play games relating to the estuary.
 Students will wade into the marshes to find estuary creatures and learn about the wildlife around Waquoit Bay.
-Two sessions: July 8-12 and July 22-26.
+Two sessions: July 7-11 and July 28-August 1.

 Marine Life Investigations – Full day session.
 Students entering grades 6-8.
-Each day we will take an in-depth look at an animal species found in the estuary.
-Through observation we will learn its traits and adaptations.
-We will study its life cycle, population and research that has been done at Waquoit or on the Cape.
-We will have fun recreating some adaptations through biomimicry and use games as well as art to discover more about our animal.
-One session: August 12-16
+Each day they will take an in-depth look at an animal species found in the estuary.
+Through observation they will learn its traits and adaptations.
+They will study its life cycle, population and research that has been done at Waquoit or on the Cape.
+They will have fun recreating some adaptations through biomimicry and use games as well as art to discover more about our animal.
+One session: July 21-25

 Additional information is available at http://waquoitbayreserve.org/education-programs/science-school/.